leandroslc/nocturne-auth-server/README.md

 | `AdminUser.Email` | The email of the default admin user.
 | `AdminUser.Password` | The password of the default admin user.

-## :gear: Local setup
-There are different options to build and run the project locally on a development machine.
-Check the following sections for alternatives.

-### Using the host system
-If will be installing everything in your development machine:
-- Make sure you have at least the minimum [.NET version]((https://dotnet.microsoft.com/download)) set in the [global.json](./global.json).
-- Make sure you have [docker and docker compose](https://www.docker.com/get-started/).
-- Make sure you have [Node LTS greater or equal than 16](https://nodejs.org/en/).

-### Using VSCode Dev Container
-If you want to quick setup a development environment, there is a dev container available for VSCode.
-For more details on how to install and open a dev container, [read the introductory tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).

-### Self-signed certificates
-Https connection is required to make all the authorization process work.
-Make sure you have trusted .NET development certificates by following [this overview](https://learn.microsoft.com/pt-br/dotnet/core/additional-tools/self-signed-certificates-guide).

 ## :computer: Development guides
 Some guides for development.